-The fprimary factors contributing to fair housing challenges within Atherton is the high cost of land acquisition, zoning primarily for single family homes, and little affordable housing for those with moderate and low income who work in the town.
-Per an analysis completed in 2022, the average land acquisition cost for a single acre in Atherton is approximately \$8 million.
+The factors contributing to fair housing challenges within Atherton is the high cost of land acquisition, zoning primarily for single family homes, and little affordable housing for those with moderate and low income who work in the town, other than ADUs and housing at local school sites.
+Per an analysis completed in 2022, the average land acquisition cost for a single acre in Atherton is approximately \$7-8 million.
 The affordability of land is a high bar to the creation of affordable housing and the greatest barrier to development.
-The best opportunities for new affordable housing include ADUs and multiple family units on school sites where the land is already owned by the entity.
+The best opportunities for affordable housing include ADUs and multi-family units on school sites where the land is already owned by the entity.
 The Town is continuing to see success in the creation of additional ADU units.
-The Town estimates that 60% of new ADU units to be built will be rented at very low or low-income levels.
+The Town estimates that 60% of new rental ADU units will be rented at very low or low-income levels.
 Based on existing precedent, these units are often used for housing for a senior family member, employees of the homeowner, students, or in other similar circumstances where the renter would otherwise be unable to find similar accommodations locally.
-This prevents the ADU occupants from displacing others from low-income housing that is available locally.
+Consequently, the ADU occupants do not displace others from low-income housing that is available locally.